yfern328/node-js-basic-web-server-immersive-alum/README.md

 Okay, so this is how we'll submit data, but how will we read in our route's logic?
 Here's where we will use the `request` object that is passed to our callback function as an argument.
 However, although this object contains a lot of information about the request being made to the server, by default it does not contain the data that we've sent across in our curl request in a way that is easily accessed.
 To make things a bit easier, we'll use another Express module called [body-parser](https://github.com/expressjs/body-parser).
 As its name suggests, this module parses data that the server receives from the client in the request body.
 It then attaches this parsed data to the request object's `body` parameter.

 The body-parser is also a special kind of module known as "middleware."
 You'll be using middleware frequently when programming in Node.
-As its name suggests, middleware is software that runs in between; that is, it is code that, in this case, is executed after a request is sent to the server, and before the request is processed by the server itself.
+As its name suggests, middleware is software that runs *in between*; that is, it is code that, in this case, is executed after a request is sent to the server, and before the server sends its response.

 ![Middleware Diagram](https://curriculum-content.s3.amazonaws.com/node-js/middleware-diagram.png)